 Adobe Photoshop is one of the more complicated programs because it can be used for a wide array of purposes.
 But once you nail down the fundamental tools it becomes a lot easier to envision how you might create certain effects in future work.

 One of the confusing ideas that often trips new users is the difference between a layer mask and a clipping mask.
 They behave similarly but should be used for different purposes.
+In Photoshop, we use different tools and techniques to mask different effects.
+One of them is clipping mask and other layer mask.

 This guide will cover the basics of both layer masks & clipping masks while demonstrating how you might use them in real-world projects.
 Both should be useful at different times and if you want to master Photoshop then you'll need to understand these crucial differences.